DeepVARwT: Deep Learning for a VAR Model with Trend: Abstract

 \section{Abstract}

-{The vector autoregressive (VAR) model has been used to describe the dependence within and across multiple time series.
-This is a model for stationary time series which can be extended to allow the presence of a deterministic trend in each series.
-Detrending the data either parametrically or nonparametrically before fitting the VAR model gives rise to more errors in the latter part.
-In this study, we propose a new approach called DeepVARwT that employs deep learning methodology for maximum likelihood estimation of the trend and the dependence structure at the same time.
+Time series modelling and prediction is useful in many fields of application such as economics, finance and engineering.
+The vector autoregressive (VAR) model has been used to describe the dependence within and across multiple time series.
+This is a model for stationary time series, which can be extended to allow the presence of a deterministic trend in each series.
+In this paper, we demonstrate a new approach that employs deep learning methodology for maximum likelihood estimation of the trend and the dependence structure at the same time.
 A Long Short-Term Memory (LSTM) network is used for this purpose.
-To ensure the stability of the model, we enforce the causality condition on the autoregressive coefficients using the transformation of \cite{ansley1986note}.
-We provide a simulation study and an application to real data.
-In the simulation study, we use realistic trend functions generated from real data and compare the estimates with true function/parameter values.
-In the real data application, we compare the prediction performance of this model with state-of-the-art models in the literature.}
+We provide a simulation study and applications to real data.
+In the simulation study, we use realistic trend functions estimated from real data and compare the estimates with true function/parameter values.
+In the real data applications, we compare the prediction performance of this model with state-of-the-art models in the literature.